NitinReddyKamsani/CRM/README.md

 ** Permission sets : It is used to assign object,fields and user permission to the users.Users can be assigned multiple permission sets.

+** Permission set groups : used to group multiple permission sets for easier management.

+** Profiles : used to configure user's default settings such as assigned apps,record types and page layouts.